AdviseWell/meeting-bot/DEPLOYMENT.md

 3. **Image not found**: Verify the image name and tag are correct
 4. **Health check failures**: Check application logs for startup issues

+## 🗣️ Offline diarization (prebaked Docker)

+The repository includes a fully offline transcription + diarization script at `scripts/whisper_diarize.py`.

+To make diarization work **without** runtime downloads (no Hugging Face fetch), prebake the SpeechBrain ECAPA model artifacts into the Docker image.

+### Manager image (`Dockerfile.manager`)

+The manager Dockerfile:

+1. Installs the optional offline diarization dependencies (Torch, SpeechBrain, scikit-learn).
+2. Copies diarization model artifacts from the build context into the image at:

+`/app/tools/speechbrain/spkrec-ecapa-voxceleb/`

+`scripts/whisper_diarize.py` expects these files to exist in that directory:

+- `hyperparams.yaml`
+- `embedding_model.ckpt`
+- (optional) `mean_var_norm_emb.ckpt`

+The repo contains a placeholder directory at:

+`tools/speechbrain/spkrec-ecapa-voxceleb/`

+Populate it during CI (for example by downloading an internal artifact), then build/push your manager image.

+> Note: do not commit model weights to git unless licensing and your repo
+> policies allow it.

 ### Debug Commands

 ```bash